Revenue

 Risks

-Compute constraints: OpenAI’s progress is tightly bound to access of expensive AI compute (specialized GPUs or future AI chips).
-The company’s model development and operations require tens of thousands of GPU cards running in parallel, a resource that is in limited supply globally.
-Any supply crunch or cost spike in compute could slow OpenAI’s model improvements or make its services uneconomical.
+Compute constraints: OpenAI's progress is tightly bound to access to expensive AI compute.
+Any supply crunch or cost spike in specialized chips could slow model improvements or make services uneconomical.

 News